 The surge in awareness surrounding emotional support animals (ESAs) stems from their extraordinary capacity to offer solace and companionship to individuals grappling with mental health challenges.
-Traditionally, dogs have held the primary position as the preferred choice for Emotional Support Animals, but a burgeoning fascination now revolves around the concept of cats serving as emotional support animals.
+Traditionally, dogs have held the primary position as the preferred choice for Emotional Support Animals.
+Still, a burgeoning fascination now revolves around the concept of cats serving as emotional support animals.
 This comprehensive review explores the question: Can cats be emotional support animals?
 I will delve into the world of feline companionship and discover the unique qualities that make cats excellent candidates for this role.

 1. The Role of Emotional Support Animals